MikeFot/Android--Custom-Views/README.md

 Android devices running OS version 16+.

 ##Licensing
-The code in this project is licensed under the MIT License.
+The code in this project is licensed under the Apache License v2.0.